 The DJI Mavic Pro is a simple craft to master despite its sophistication and professional appeal.
 Its Tripod Mode is child’s play.
 All you do is follow whatever the app instructs you to do.
 That’s it!

-This UAV has so much going on that some call it the Swiss army knife of drones.
+This quadcopter has so much going on that some call it the Swiss army knife of drones.
 But don’t let its power, elegance and impressive features overwhelm you.
 It really is a very user-friendly craft.

-DJI Mavic Pro is one of the few machines that have obstacle avoidance built in.
+DJI Mavic Pro is one of the few machines that have obstacle avoidance built-in.
 Although it’s a great feature, remember that the drone can only see what’s in front of it, not behind or at either side.